umd-mith/airwaves/src/pages/exhibits/childrens-media-in-the-naeb-collections.md

 ---
 title: Children's Media in the NAEB Collection
 creator: Alexander Russo
+lede: If there is one program that defined public media it is children’s media.
+  From *Sesame Street* to *Mr. Rogers Neighborhood*, to today’s PBS kids app, child-oriented programs are the apotheosis of educational media’s desire to use technology to address social and economic inequality.
+Its production was aided by consultations with academic experts children’s psychology, behavior, and educational development.
+But this ethos preexisted the 1967 Public Broadcasting Act and the creation of the CPB; it was also a hallmark of the NAEB.
 visuals:
   - title: The Daily Iowan coverage of "How's the Family?" on January 2, 1955
     image: /images/howsfamily.png